jmaddington/dRMM-GetOfficeVersion/README.md

 # Overview #

-Looks for the Microsoft Office version and sets it in UDF 26.
+Looks for the Microsoft Office version and sets it in UDF 26 in Datto RMM.

 Click to Run Only.